 This course introduces students to the basic tools and concepts needed to effectively manage organizational behavior (OB).
 A wide spectrum of contemporary OB topics is reviewed, including communication, learning, diversity, multiculturalism, teamwork, motivation, power, innovation, leadership, organizational design and change.
-Learning occurs through a variety of activities such as case discussions, self-assessments, group exercises, role-playing, team projects, lectures and training videos.
+Learning occurs through a variety of activities such as case discussions, self-assessment, group exercises, role-playing, team projects, lectures and training videos.

 Topics to be discussed include probability theory, counting problems, random variables (also known as probability distributions), Central Limit Theorem, estimation, hypothesis testing (including chi-square tests), regression analysis (simple and multiple) and interpretation of regression output on computers.
 If time available, analysis of variance.